jwaldimer/SuperLikersChallenge/README.md

 `bin/hangman_client.rb`

-There you can find the code for call the Haangman game endpoints and play the game.
+There you can find the code for call the Hangman game endpoints and play the game.

 ### Running the hangman client.